 Picture credit: the family of Seggie Brown and George Watson's College.

 The Seggie Brown Fellowship.
 This is a post-doctoral fellowship in Mathematics and Mathematical Physics which may be held for 2 years.

 The Seggie Brown Bursary.
 This is awarded to a pupil of George Watson's College who is proceeding to study Mathematics or Physics at the University of Edinburgh.
 It is awarded for outstanding ability in Mathematics.
 The bursary consists of a Gold Medal and an annual bursary.

-- For more information, please contact our Research Administrator.
+- For more information, please contact the School of Mathematics Research Administrator.